Summary

 Key Takeaways

-There is significant concern about the CTA’s far-reaching scope and its impact on many commercial and residential real estate businesses that use the LLC structure for conducting business.
+Thanks to the Treasury’s action to suspend CTA enforcement for domestic reporting companies, much of the concern about the CTA’s far-reaching scope and its impact on many commercial and residential real estate businesses that use the LLC structure for conducting business is allayed.

 See the full fact sheet.

-Find A Balanced Approach to Implementing the CTA: RER, along with its coalition partners, has repeatedly raised concerns about the regulatory burden posed by the CTA and has supported the court challenges to the law.
+Support Measures that Encourage Capital Formation: RER, along with its coalition partners, repeatedly raised concerns about the regulatory burden posed by the CTA and has supported the court challenges to the law.
+We are pleased by the Treasury’s constructive action to exempt domestic reporting companies.

 CTA Requirements